arrase/delayed-shutdown/README.md

 A simple GUI application to shut down your computer after a set of specified processes have finished executing.

+Tested on Ubuntu and should work on Mac OS X

 ![Application Screenshot](screenshot.png)

 ## Features